rverk/kangaroo/README.md

 Kangaroo is Conductor's collection of open source Hadoop Map/Reduce utilities.

-At the moment, we only have a scalable Kafka `InputFormat`, but there is more to come!
+At the moment, we only have a scalable Kafka input format, but there is more to come!

 # Setting up Kangaroo